Glenn Hoddle: Chelsea

 In June 1993, Hoddle became player-manager of Chelsea.
 His assistant at Chelsea was the former Tottenham manager Peter Shreeves, and they reached the FA Cup final in Hoddle's first season, losing 4–0 to Manchester United.
-But United had done the double, and consolation for their failure to win the trophy came in the form of a European Cup Winners' Cup place, Chelsea's first European campaign for more than 20 years.
+But Manchester United had won the double, and consolation for their failure to win the trophy came in the form of a European Cup Winners' Cup place, Chelsea's first European campaign for more than 20 years.
 Chelsea finished 14th in the league that season.

 Chelsea reached the semi-finals of the European Cup Winners' competition in 1994–95 and lost by a single goal to Real Zaragoza, who went on to beat Arsenal in the final.
 Hoddle guided Chelsea to the FA Cup semi-finals in 1995–96, but was unable to take them beyond 11th place in the Premiership; they had occupied this final position three times in four years.
 He did establish them as a force in cup competitions and made them capable of attracting top-class players—such as Ruud Gullit—to the club.
 Other notable signings were Mark Hughes, Dan Petrescu, Gavin Peacock, David Rocastle and Mark Stein.

 England

-Hoddle's three-year reign at Chelsea came to an end in the summer of 1996, after he had accepted the offer to manage the England national football team in place of Terry Venables after England's Euro 96 campaign, in which they had finished as semi-finalists as the host nation.
+Hoddle's three-year reign at Chelsea came to an end in the summer of 1996, after he had accepted the offer to manage the England national team, replacing Terry Venables after England's Euro 96 campaign, in which they finished as semi-finalists as the host nation.
 He guided England to qualification for the 1998 World Cup, securing the team's automatic qualification with a goalless draw in Rome against Italy.
+Under Hoddle England won Le Tournoi, England's first (and as of June 2026, only) tournament win since the 1966 World Cup.
 He later caused controversy by omitting Paul Gascoigne from the squad and installing supposed faith healer Eileen Drewery as part of the England coaching staff, which led to the team being dubbed "The Hod Squad".
 They reached the second round of the 1998 tournament, losing on penalties to Argentina.
-Hoddle came under criticism at the start of the Euro 2000 qualifying campaign, leading to speculation that he would be sacked – particularly if England failed to qualify.

-Hoddle's 60% win rate during his spell as manager is only bettered by Sir Alf Ramsey, Fabio Capello, Sam Allardyce (who only managed one game) and Sir Gareth Southgate.
+Hoddle's 60% win rate during his spell as manager is only bettered by Alf Ramsey, Fabio Capello, Sam Allardyce (who only managed one game) and Gareth Southgate.